-Improving Football Field Natural Turf & Expanding Athletic Facility Capabilities
+Improving a Natural Turf Football Field & Expanding Athletic Facility Capabilities

 The Nevada Community School District expressed a desire to upgrade its existing football field and provide a full size, competitive soccer field for their soccer program.
 The existing football field posed a number of safety risks that made it unfit for athletes to play soccer on, requiring games to be held at other facilities.
 Areas of particular concern were: